yash-sahane/epic-eats/README.md

-# 🍽️ Food Ordering MERN Application
+# 🍽️ Epic Eats - Food Ordering MERN Application

 Welcome to Epic Eats!
 This food ordering application is designed to provide a seamless experience from browsing the menu to placing an order.
 Developed using the powerful MERN stack (MongoDB, Express.js, React.js, Node.js), Epic Eats offers a smooth and efficient platform for both users and administrators.